Arthuchaut/unilang/README.md

--​   Decrement the byte in the current pointed memory case .​   Write the ASCII value of the current pointed memory case ,​   Read the value and pass it to the current pointed memory case [​   Jump to after the matched ] if the pointed byte equal 0 ]​   Back after the matched [ if the pointed byte is different than 0
+-​   Decrement the byte in the current pointed memory case .​   Write the ASCII value of the current pointed memory case ,​   Read the value and pass it to the current pointed memory case [​   Jump after the matched ] if the pointed byte equal 0 ]​   Back after the matched [ if the pointed byte is different than 0
 ```